AdvI2I: Adversarial Image Attack on Image-to-Image Diffusion models: Introduction

-This suggests that adversarial text prompts can be identified, which means that diffusion models can reject generating images with such queries if detected.
+This suggests that adversarial text prompts can be identified, which means that diffusion models can reject generating images with such queries.
 However, the new question is:

 In this work, we provide a negative answer to this question.
 We reveal the risk of \emph{adversarial images} that can also induce diffusion models to generate NSFW images, which has not been well explored in previous research.
-We propose a framework named AdvI2I to demonstrate the effectiveness of such an attack on the Image-to-image (I2I) diffusion model, alerting the community to adversarial attacks from not only the prompt but also the image condition side.
+We propose a framework named AdvI2I to demonstrate the effectiveness of such an attack on the Image-to-Image (I2I) diffusion model, alerting the community to adversarial attacks from not only the prompt but also the image condition side.
 In addition to text prompts, I2I diffusion models conventionally utilize an image as a conditioning input.
 By leveraging adversarial images, attackers can induce the diffusion model to generate NSFW images.
 For example, an image of the president can be manipulated to depict nudity.
-Moreover, this method can bypass current defense mechanisms on diffusion models and thereby represents a significant but underexplored security vulnerability in this domain.
+Moreover, this attack can bypass existing defense mechanisms designed for diffusion models, revealing a significant yet underexplored security vulnerability in this domain.
+By circumventing these defenses, AdvI2I can effectively expose the inherent risks present in I2I models, highlighting their susceptibility to generating NSFW content under adversarial influence.

 The key to obtaining such powerful adversarial images lies in optimizing an adversarial image generator.
 The optimization target is the denoised latent feature in the diffusion process.
-Given that the feature is influenced by both the image and text conditions, AdvI2I can encode the NSFW concept from the text embedding space to the parameter space of the adversarial images generator, enabling it to guide the model in generating NSFW content.
+Given that the feature is influenced by both the image and text conditions, AdvI2I transforms the NSFW concept from the text embedding space into the adversarial perturbation on images, enabling it to guide the model in generating NSFW content.
 Additionally, to further explore the efficacy of such adversarial attack under potential defenses, we propose a modified attack approach named AdvI2I-Adaptive.
 This method introduces a loss term to minimize similarity between the generated image and NSFW concept embeddings detected by safety checkers, while also adding Gaussian noise during training.
 By incorporating these adaptive elements, AdvI2I-Adaptive enhances the robustness of adversarial attacks against current defense measures, significantly amplifying the threat posed by adversarial images in I2I diffusion models.
-Our contributions are summarized as follows.